-Ref Topic/Action Outcome Priority Account'y KPI R1 CULTURAL HERITAGE Promote the awareness and recogn design, consultation and integration of Ryde's cultura l heritage throug h planning, а Aboriginal Heritage C06.1.3 MED 33,79,140 CC/CW Liaise with the Aboriginal community to be recognised within the City's open some conservation of sites an Wildlife Act 1984 pace.
-This should typically be a mul ti-faceted approac ch that includes: interpretation through lar ndscape design, p lanting, public art and performance in open space participation in implement or natural values nting works and m nanaging landscap oes with cultural a associations and/ education programs for s schools and the co ommunity telling the story of Aborigin nal heritage in co-o rdination with inter pretation of non-Al poriginal heritage. b Non-Aboriginal Heritage C06.1.3 MED 33,79,140 CC/CW Consult with the broad community on integrated and promoted within the Circumstance of the consult of the consu ty's open space in ting the City's agr cluding: icultural, horticultu ıral, industrial, so focusing on the Parrama European settlement of the settlem he area (using na al assets of the lar tural landscape elendscape), the histo ements such as plory of the City's gr anting and water reflecting local history at the associated reserves street furniture such as t local interpretation, etc. (eg. planting origi nal species where these are still via able, customising identifying and categorisi that as such come under tage associations and related uses
+Ref Topic/Action Topic/Action Outcome Priority Account'y KPI R1 CULTURAL HERITAGE Promote the awareness and recogn design, consultation and integration of Ryde's cultura l heritage throug gh planning, а Aboriginal Heritage C06.1.3 MED 33,79,140 CC/CW Liaise with the Aboriginal community to establish the means through which their cultural heritage can be be recognised within the City's open space.
+This should typically be a multi-faceted approach that include conservation of sites and potential sites (PADs) as required through the National Parks Wildlife Act 1984 ch that includes: interpretation through lar ndscape design, p lanting, public art and performance in open space participation in implement or natural values nting works and m nanaging landscap oes with cultural a associations and/ education programs for s schools and the co ommunity telling the story of Aborigin nal heritage in co-o rdination with inter pretation of non-Al ooriginal heritage. b Non-Aboriginal Heritage C06.1.3 MED 33,79,140 CC/CW Consult with the broad community on integrated and promoted within the Cit recognising and interpre history within appropriate ty's open space in ting the City's agr cluding: icultural, horticultu ural, industrial, so focusing on the Parramatta River and the timber as the principal landscapes that initiated early European settlement of the area (using natural landscape elements such as planting and wate as the key environmental assets of the landscape), the history of the City's growth after World War II and the increasing cultural diversity of its population today lanting and water reflecting local history at the associated reserves street furniture such as t local interpretation, etc. (eg. planting origi nal species where e these are still via able, customising identifying and categorisi that as such come under tage associations and related uses

-Ref Topic/Action Outcome Priority Accountability KPI R2 CULTURAL DIVERSITY Reflect the City's cultural diversity including through: through the pla nning, design a nd management of open space а Recreation Opportunity and Facilities C02.1.1 MED 79 QS/CC/CW Provide facilities and opportunities that and lifestyles.
-Typical responses shout accommodating cultural activities such as tai chi, ld include: practices and lifes styles (eg. contem plative spaces an facilities that respond to bigger gatherings family/social cultu ire such as shade d lawn areas or la arger shelters for open spaces linked to in door facilities that accommodate so cial sports locations for performand spaces) ce, cultural events and temporary a rt installations (es pecially in urban tailored interpretation to environment promote greater awareness and appreciation of the he City's natural developing river based of the developing river based ectives to engage ement with water develop clear guidelines and memorials will be lo re and how cultura gifts, exchanges Priorities should include: - creation of more extension open spaces such as Me ructures in major urban plazas, focus on sh nade and formal an d informal seating (eg. low walls), inte eractive public art more extensive passive Meadowbank Park, Mars nd 2 Sportsgroun ds (eg. ELS Hall, b Art and Interpretation C06.3.2 MED 79 QS/CC/CW Engage communities from differing bar (eg. Art in the Park) and performance i simple theming of single cultures but re and the landscape. n open spaces tha nt reflect their cultu ıral background. ∃ This should avoid
+Ref Topic/Action Outcome Priority Accountability KPI R2 CULTURAL DIVERSITY Reflect the City's cultural diversity including through: through the pla nning, design a nd management of open space а Recreation Opportunity and Facilities C02.1.1 MED 79 QS/CC/CW Provide facilities and opportunities that meet the widest community needs, but tailored to local cultural needs and lifestyles.
+Typical responses should include: - accommodating cultural practices and lifestyles (eg. contemplative spaces and places that suit activities such as tai chi, meditation, outdoor prayer, quiet celebration) facilities that respond to bigger gatherings family/social cultu ire such as shade d lawn areas or la arger shelters for open spaces linked to in door facilities that accommodate so cial sports locations for performand spaces) e, cultural events and temporary a rt installations (es pecially in urban tailored interpretation to environment promote greater awareness and appreciation of the ne City's natural developing river based of (eg. Parramatta Council) ectives to engage ement with water develop clear guidelines and memorials will be low e and how cultural gifts, exchanges Priorities should include: - creation of more extensi open spaces such as Me ructures in major urban plazas, focus on sh nade and formal an d informal seating (eg. low walls), inte eractive public art more extensive passive Meadowbank Park, Mars nd 2 Sportsgroun ds (eg. ELS Hall, b Art and Interpretation C06.3.2 MED 79 QS/CC/CW Engage communities from differing bac (eg. Art in the Park) and performance i simple theming of single cultures but re and the landscape. n open spaces tha it reflect their cultu ıral background.
+1 his should avoid